Physician Health Programs for Addicted Doctors

 What to Expect with PHPs

-Following residential or outpatient treatment, physicians receive support from Alcoholics Anonymous (AA), Narcotics Anonymous (NA), or similar programs.
+Following quasi-residential or outpatient treatment, physicians receive support from Alcoholics Anonymous (AA), Narcotics Anonymous (NA), or similar programs.
 Many physicians are required to have worksite monitoring, and agree to drug testing four times a month the first year and then 20 tests a year, each year afterward.

 Results of PHPs